cynthia-okoduwa/DevOps-projects/Project17.md

 - 1 EIP
 - 2 Route tables

-#### AWS Identity and Access Management
+#### AWS IDENTITY AND ACCESS MANAGEMENT

-Our EC2 instances that we will be creating later will need to have access to some resources in our infrastucture, We want to pass an IAM role them as required by the architecture.
+Our EC2 instances that we will be creating later will need to have access to some resources in our infrastucture, we want to pass an IAM role them as required by the architecture.

 1. Create **AssumeRole**: Assume Role uses Security Token Service (STS) API that returns a set of temporary security credentials that you can use to access AWS resources that you might not normally have access to.
 These temporary credentials consist of an access key ID, a secret access key, and a security token.
 Typically, you use AssumeRole within your account or for cross-account access.
 Add the following code to a new file named roles.tf and tag appropriately.
 ```